Welcome - Thank you for visiting our website

 The Oxfordshire County Council admissions web site can be found here.

-All admissions for Reception and Year 3 at other points in the year or to other year groups are considered to be In-Year Admissions.
+All admissions for Reception at other points in the year or to other year groups are considered to be In-Year Admissions.
 In-Year Admissions will be admitted provided that there are places available in the relevant year group using the criteria as set out in the relevant admissions policy for the specific year group.
 St Christopher’s CE School follows the LA protocol for the in-year admissions of vulnerable children (in-year fair access).

 The school administers its own In-Year Admissions process and the form can be found here.